 Note: I mention copy protection mainly to illustrate the frequent contention that, like so many “security” measures, it tends to cause more difficulty for legitimate users than for the pirates.
 But I also need to point out the potential legal pitfalls of tools like Terabyte Image.
 In the United States, Section 117 of the Copyright Act specifically allows backup copies of software that you legitimately own.
 But any contrary provisions a software publisher buries in its license “agreement” will take precedence.
 And Section 117 does not apply to other types of copyrighted files, such as music or movies.
 So making image backups may violate copyright law as well as the license “agreements” for one or more of the software programs on your hard disk.

 That said, I believe that the very real benefit of making regular backups specifically to protect yourself from an inevitable disk failure outweighs the theoretical risk of becoming the sacrificial defendant in an overzealous corporation’s test case.
 (As far as I know, no appellate court has yet ruled on the issue of making this type of disk backup.)
-Don’t keep backups on networked drives that the RIAA’s or MPAA’s vigilante squads— or actual pirates— might find.
+Don’t keep backups on networked drives publicly accessible through the Internet that the RIAA’s or MPAA’s vigilante squads— or actual hackers or pirates— might find.
 Do keep backups on one or more detachable external hard drives in safe locations.

 This is all, of course, entirely different from using imaging software to “clone” hard drives for multiple computers without specific authorization or license, or to create images for unauthorized distribution.
 Anyone who does either fully deserves to be ripped to bloody shreds by a shiver of squaloid attack-lawyers.